 Light

-Photosynthetically active radiation (PAR) was estimated from flourescien decay rate over a twenty-four hour period.
+Photosynthetically active radiation (PAR) was estimated from flourescien decay rate over a twenty-four hour period following methods in Warren et al, Kaylor et al, Bechthold et al. Briefly, dyes were made and put out and then collected again.
+Decay was converted to PAR using realtionhip in Warren et al..

 Chlorophyll a

 Three ceramic tiles (dimension x dimension) were placed every 10 meters within a stream reach and left for at least two weeks before they were collected so periphyton communities could establish.
 Tiles were deployed and collected at the same time for both the control and treatment reaches of each stream to keep within unit measures consistent.
-During collection, the number of snails (Juga) and cased caddisfly (observed taxa being Uenoidae and Glossosomatidae primarily) on each tile were recorded and then removed.
+Chl a concenrations were quantiftied using a benthotorch.
+All samples were assess after being placed in the dark or were assessed early in the morning to avoid phostasturatioen issue with the benthotorh mcearsurearets (Kaylor et al).
 Once collected, tiles were kept in the dark, submerged in water for two hours before taking readings with a BenthoTorchTM.

 Benthic Invertebrate Sampling

 Three benthic invertebrate samples were taken at each stream reach at meters 15, 45, and 75, or the closest area with non-boulder substrate.
 Samples were collected once per year over the course of one week using a Surber sampler with a .09 m2 sampling area.
 Substrate was disturbed to a depth of approximately 4 inches for one minute.
 The sample was then preserved in 95% ethanol for identification and enumeration in the lab.

-In the lab, the three benthic samples per reach were combined and subsampled using a Caton tray.
+In the lab, the three benthic samples per reach were combined into a single pooled sample for each reach.
+The pooled sample was then subsampled using a Caton tray.
 Squares 130 of the area of the Caton tray were randomly sampled until the cutoff of 300 individuals or greater was reached.
 Benthic invertebrates were then identified down to genus or the lowest taxonomic unit (LTU) for cryptic taxa.
-Counts from subsamples were then converted to densities using the formula 13*s*0.09
+Counts from subsamples were then converted to densities using the the following formula:

+13*s*0.09

 where s is the fraction subsampled, 0.09 is the area of the Surber sampler in square meters, and the result is divided by three because three samples were pooled.
 Singleton taxa (taxa occurring in only one SU) were removed from the original matrix and density values were square-root transformed to reduce the effect of abundant taxa (Chironomidae, Baetis, Micrasema) on community relationships.
 The resulting matrix of benthic invertebrates at the LTU level of identification (20 reaches by 64 taxa) was then used for analysis.

+In the two lower elevation sites where snails were a dominant scrape, during tile collection, the number of snails (Juga) and cased caddisfly (observed taxa being Uenoidae and Glossosomatidae primarily) on each tile were recorded before the tiles were removed.

 Trout Diets

 To avoid influencing the benthic invertebrate community, streams were electroshocked to collect cutthroat trout diets either immediately following, or the day after invertebrate sampling.
-Trout diets were collected during three-pass depletion of fish standing stock and were only taken from a subset of fish greater than 100 mm in length.
-Fish were anesthetized using NOT CLOVE OIL and gastro-lavaged.
-Stomach contents were evacuated using two 60 mL syringes of water injected with a piece of 4 inch long tubing.
+Trout diets were collected during three-pass depletion of fish standing stock .
+Diets were collected from a 9 to 13 fish greater than 100 mm in length at each reach.
+Fish were anesthetized using Aqui-S. Diets were collected from live fish using gastric-lavage.
+Using two 60 mL syringes, water was injected with a piece of 4 inch long tubing.
 Diet samples were collected in filter paper and preserved in 95% ethanol for lab processing.